Bachelor of Science in

 **For students in the Bachelor of Science in Homeland Security degree program the RSCH 202 prerequisite for Core, Program Support, or Minor courses are waived since RSCH 202 is not required for the program. |

-The BSHS to MSHSR 4+1 program is for exceptional students committed to continuing their education through the master's degree.
-This fast-paced program an accelerated BSHS leading to an M.S. in Human Security & Resilience (MSHSR) degree program in five academic years.
-The 4+1 option allows qualifying students to substitute either three MSHSR graduate courses covering similar concepts and principles for three required courses:
+The BSHS to MSHSR program is designed for exceptional students who are committed to continuing their education at the master's level.
+This fast-paced program offers an accelerated path from a Bachelor of Science in Homeland Security (BSHS) to a Master of Science in Human Security & Resilience (MSHSR), completing both degrees in five academic years.
+The program allows qualifying students to substitute three MSHSR graduate courses that cover similar concepts and principles for three required undergraduate courses.

 Get Started Now: